diamond-nicholas/Conference-Page--Capstone/README.md

 ![screenshot](img/Screenshot.png)

 The purpose of this project is to put into practise all the knowledge acquired so far in the first module and how to apply those concepts to a real life job.
+So i was tasked to build a comference website, so i personalised the webpage into a musical band website, where different music lovers can book sessions for various parties and occasions with thier favorite African musicians.

 ## BUILT WITH
 -HTML